neutrofoton/hi-kubernetes/08-networking-service-discovery.md

 <img src="images/namespaces.png" alt="" width="75%"/>

-> In Kubernetes, if we don't specify namespace, it will <code>default</code> namespace.
+> In Kubernetes, if we don't specify namespace, it will be <code>default</code> namespace.

 To get list of namespace we check with command
 ``` bash